motm-therapy/website/docs/contact.md

 ---
-description: This page provides phone, email, and fax contact info for Matters of the Mind Therapy, LLC.
+description: This page provides phone, email, and fax contact info for Matters of the Mind Therapy, PLLC.
 ---

 # Contact Us